nickyliux/nl_rigging_tools/README.md

 ## Background

 In my last job I encountered a project involving character setup with Ziva muscle.
 The very first step was to rig the skeleton mesh as the input of simulation.
-It required unusual skills like creating IK with backward initial knee, bone adjustment to avoid breaking the simulation...
-Isn't it great to have an autorig tool suporting skeleton rigging for every vetebrate ?
-It seems a great way to learn anatomy and apply advanced features of python.
+It required unusual skills like creating IK with backward initial knee, bone adjustment to make it anatomically correct...
+Isn't it cool to have an autorig tool supporting skeletal rigging for every vetebrate ?
+It seems a great way to learn anatomy and apply python fully.

 ## Features